Dashboard customization

 </h4>

-However, when using a Recently modified list for a single entity type, the header will have a link instead of plain text, which may lead to inconsistent styling between lists if not accounted for:
+However, when using a Recently modified list for a single entry category, the header will have a link instead of plain text, which may lead to inconsistent styling between lists if not accounted for:

 <h4 class="text-lg mb-3 px-4 pt-4 flex gap-2">